VISITORS' GALLERY

 totally non-acoustic nature.

-A very small number (maybe only two or three) of Bat Guitars
+A very small number (maybe only around five or six) of Bat Guitars

-were produced by Hofner for the 1960 Frankfurt Music Fair in order to show off
+were produced by Hofner both for experimental purposes and also for the 1960 Music Fairs in order to show off

 their abilities with guitar electronics.
 The main feature, other than the body